-In the first instance then, if you own a freehold estate it is likely that you do own the air immediately above that estate.
-However, the position becomes less clear where this freehold estate is subject to leases or where the estate you own is leasehold.
+If you own a freehold estate you likely own the air immediately above it.
+However, ownership becomes less clear where this freehold estate is subject to leases or where the estate you own is leasehold.

-Where the tenants of the building underneath the airspace are residential tenants, these include whether or not those tenants have a statutory right of first refusal in connection with any disposal under the Landlord and Tenant Act 1987.
-A failure by you to make an offer to residential tenants under this statutory right of first refusal can have serious consequences, including criminal liability.
+Where the tenants of the building are residential, they may have a statutory right of first refusal in connection with any disposal under the Landlord and Tenant Act 1987.
+Failing to make an offer to residential tenants under this statutory right of first refusal can have serious consequences, including criminal liability.

-In all cases the title should be checked to ensure that there are no registered third party interests that would prevent a lease of the airspace being granted to the investor’s desired tenant.
-If there are any restrictions against disposal for instance, these will need to be complied with to enable the airspace lease to be registered at HM Land Registry.
+In all cases the title should be checked to ensure that there are no registered third party interests that would prevent an airspace lease being granted to the investor’s desired tenant; restrictions against disposal would need to be complied with to enable the airspace lease to be registered at HM Land Registry.

-Alternatively if the existing leases at the property have nuisance clauses or grant rights that would prevent any development, these would need to be accommodated or else any development pursuant to the airspace lease would be at risk of being injuncted.
+If the existing leases at the property have nuisance clauses or grant rights that would prevent development, these would need to be accommodated or the development would be at risk of being injuncted.